-During the lingering hours of the high tide breakfast, patrons casually walked around the large buffet table, and occasionally stopped to hold their filled plates to look out the windows at the waves.
-It’s common to see scuba divers and snorkeling enthusiasts in these waters, with strong swimmers catching the rolling surf.
-Who could resist riding these waves?
-Under the water are leopard sharks, stingrays, and of course, bunches of kelp.
-Nearly every dining table had a view with some in prime settings.
+Nearly every dining table had an ocean view with some in prime settings.
 People didn’t mind me peering over their shoulders (with camera at the ready) to capture the tide when it reached 6.9 feet.
-Waiters dressed in black suits did their best to serve hot coffee amongst the many photographers using all types of cameras, and gracefully moved in-between obstacles.
+Waiters dressed in black suits did their best to keep serving among the many photographers using all types of cameras to get the best views.

-Executive Chef Bernard Guillas grew up on the Brittany coast where fresh foods were gathered for meals, and the source was known.
-His future mission for cooking was based on this, and combined with experiencing other nearby cultures; it gave him an inspiring foundation.
-It’s his sense of what’s right when serving others in his established restaurants.
-Chef Guillas told me that he personally knows local sources for the most fresh and best ingredients, and often teaches cooking classes with these purveyors.
-A recent class was teaming with his seafood provider and demonstrating techniques for preparing sea bass and diver scallops.
+Executive Chef Bernard Guillas was raised on the Brittany coast where fresh foods were gathered for meals, and the source was known.
+His mission for cooking was based on this, and combined with experiencing other cultures; it gave him an inspiring foundation.
+His knowledge of what’s right when serving others in his established restaurants is most important.
+Chef Guillas told me that he knows local sources for the most fresh and best ingredients, and often teaches cooking classes with these purveyors.
+A recent class was with his seafood provider and demonstrating techniques for preparing sea bass and diver scallops.

-Neighboring La Jolla Beach and Tennis club has the same owner as The Marine Room, and Chef Guillas oversees those restaurants as well.
+Neighboring La Jolla Beach and Tennis club has the same owner as The Marine Room and Chef Guillas oversees their restaurants as well.
 Nearly a century ago, the Kellogg family realized the potential of this oceanfront property when La Jolla was a sleepy seaside town.
-The tennis club attracted professional players, and expanded over the years to include outdoor seaside and contemporary indoor restaurants.
+The tennis club attracts professional players, and expanded over the years to include outdoor and contemporary indoor restaurants.
 The attached California style hotel is a fun place to stay for a family vacation, exploring the beach, and dining without leaving the property.
-The Shores restaurant offers casual, yet sophisticated, dining on the edge of the flat sandy beach and ocean shore.
+The Shores restaurant offers casual, yet sophisticated dining on the edge of the flat sandy beach.
 Themed dining events, such as lobster night, are offered at The Marine Room and Shores restaurants; and both are always popular for holidays and celebration events.

 Not many restaurants can boast about long time kitchen relationships such as Chef Guillas and Chef de Cuisine Ron Oliver, who have worked together since 1998.
 Part of their success is being passionate about traveling and delving into the world’s foods.
 Combining their journeys and culinary expertise churns out unusual and stunning creations.
 The two chefs have written handsome cookbooks, and the latest book, Two Chefs, One Catch is about responsible fishing with intriguing recipes for fish from the Seven Seas.
 Numerous celebrity chefs endorsed the first book, Flying Pans, for its comprehensive tips, hints, and recipes for the home cook.

-High tide dinner, compared to breakfast time, is similar to enjoying a gondola ride in Venice; day and night offer varying atmospheres.
+High tide dinner, compared to breakfast time, is similar to enjoying a gondola ride in Venice; day and night atmospheres.
 Floodlights angled on the outside of the restaurant shine straight through evening water, exposing sea life.
 Evening kayakers paddled their way back to shore and seals bobbed around looking for dinner.
-Once night fell, a seal swiftly snatched a fish and consumed it for dinner.
-Toward nine o’clock in the evening, the seals routinely gather in this prime fishing area, and dunk in and out of the waves with fresh catches.
+Once night fell, a seal swiftly caught a fish and consumed it for dinner.
+Toward nine o’clock in the evening, the seals routinely gather in this prime fishing area, and dunk in and out of the waves.
 The scenery is splendid day or night in this beautiful location, and San Diego Magazine recently voted The Marine Room the best place for fancy dining.

-Dinner offered tableside was Caesar salad, appetizer of tender duck breast and Armagnac reduction sauce, Humboldt Fog cheese Brulé with agridolc vinaigrette, and a main course of surf and turf; a juicy seared filet with fresh Maine lobster.
+Dinner offered tableside Caesar salad, an appetizer of tender duck breast and Armagnac reduction sauce and Humboldt Fog cheese Brulé with agridolc vinaigrette.
+Main course of surf and turf; a juicy seared filet with fresh Maine lobster were fabulous.